magicmq/pyspigot-documentation/writingscripts.md

 - ConfigManager, for working with configuration files.
 - ProtocolManager, to work with ProtocolLib.
 - PlaceholderManager, to work with PlaceholderAPI.
+- DatabaseManager, to connect to and interact with SQL-type and Mongo databases.
+- RedisManager, to connect to and interact with a Redis server instance.

 Managers must be imported into your script inn order for you to access them.
 The following table summarizes how to access managers, but read the sections below for more detail on how to import them: